 - Demonstrate the cost of doing nothing at all.

-- Reframe the offer and start smaller.
+- Reframing the offer and starting smaller.

-- Ask your champion to introduce you, and say you’d love to help jointly make the business case together or host an educational workshop for the larger team.
+- Ask your champion to introduce you, and say you’d love to help jointly make the business case or host an educational workshop for the larger team.

 - Have your CEO or sales leader reach out.

-Questions to Ask:
+Questions to ask:

 - “Do you think we could still provide value to you without providing this feature?”